NikolenkoOleksandr/csad2125ki405nikolenkoov21/README.md

 ### Repository details
-This repository contains a project for a hardware-based Tic-Tac-Toe 3x3 game using Arduino Uno and C# WPF.
-The core game logic and decision-making will be handled on the Arduino Uno, while the C# WPF application will function as a graphical user interface, allowing users to interact with the game.
+This repository contains a project for a hardware-based Tic-Tac-Toe 3x3 game using Arduino Uno and Python TKinter.
+The core game logic and decision-making will be handled on the Arduino Uno, while the Python TKinter application will function as a graphical user interface, allowing users to interact with the game.

 ### Task details
 ***Game Logic:*** Implement the core game logic of a 3x3 Tic-Tac-Toe on the Arduino Uno.